dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * gmlpos: "String" (optional)

-    The geopos parameter value contains a string of the same format as the gml:pos element defined in section 3.2 of the [PIDF-LO] PIDF.
+    The gmlpos parameter value contains a string of the same format as the gml:pos element defined in section 3.2 of the [PIDF-LO] PIDF.

 ### civicaddress